Treefrog/Handbook/Manual/vacations.md

 Anyone can ask for additional days off without CEO approval, by simply paying Treefrog $1000/day to keep their job on ice.
 (Or, by negotiating their salary $1000 lower per additional holiday day taken off).

 This seems ridiculous - but think about it.
 Treefrog is designed around hourly rates, the average person at Treefrog should be generating approximately this amount per day, from which we pay all other expenses to keep your *in absentia* job intact.
-As a matter of perspactive - it actually costs MORE than this to get your job done in your absence, as the job still needs to get done, so someone needs to fill in for you.
+As a matter of perspective - it actually costs MORE than this to get your job done in your absence, as the job still needs to get done, so someone needs to fill in for you.

 #### Exceptional Circumstances

 Some Frogs hired from other companies who already had earned holidays through longevity with their previous company are granted (through pre-hiring negotiation) additonal vacation days.

-After three years, these holidays become regular holiday days - they do not get appended, but resolved into the regular calendar.
+After three years, these holidays become regular holiday days - they do not get appended, but resolved into the regular calendar schedule above.

 These days may only be granted by the CEO during initial contractual negotiation before starting at Treefrog and usually represent significant drops in salaries for new employees who also could prove their holidays were greatly in excess of Treefrog standards as well.